Lawrence W. Sherman: Academic career

 From 1999 to 2007, Sherman was Greenfield Professor of Human Relations at the University of Pennsylvania, initially in the Department of Sociology.
-Under his leadership, Penn became the first Ivy League University to establish a Ph.D. in criminology as a separate field in 2000, and the first to establish a separate department of criminology in 2003, when Sherman was appointed the University's first Professor of Criminology.
-He served as Chair of the University's Department of Criminology from 2003 to 2007 and as the director of the Fels Institute of Government from 1999 to 2005.
-He resigned from Penn in June 2010 to return to the University of Maryland as distinguished university professor while jointly serving as Wolfson Professor of Criminology from 2007-2017.
-Since 2016, he has also served as an honorary professor at the University of Queensland in Brisbane.
+Under his leadership, Penn became the first Ivy League University to establish a PhD in criminology as a separate field in 2000, and the first to establish a separate department of criminology in 2003, when Sherman was appointed the university's first professor of criminology.
+He served as chair of the university's Department of Criminology from 2003 to 2007 and as the director of the Fels Institute of Government from 1999 to 2005.
+In June 2010 he returned to the University of Maryland as a Distinguished professor while jointly serving as Wolfson Professor of Criminology at Cambridge University from 2007 to 2017.

-Sherman also served Maryland as chair of the Department of Criminology and Criminal Justice from 1995 to 1999, and as a faculty member from 1982 to 1999.
-In 1987, he was the Seth Boyden Distinguished Visiting Professor at Rutgers University's Graduate School of Criminal Justice and from 1994 to 2016 he served as adjunct professor of law at the Australian National University's Research School of Social Science and later in the ANU School of Global Governance (RegNet).
+Sherman also served Maryland University as chair of the Department of Criminology and Criminal Justice from 1995 to 1999, and as a faculty member from 1982 to 1999.
+In 1987, he was the Seth Boyden Distinguished Visiting Professor at Rutgers University's Graduate School of Criminal Justice and from 1994 to 2016 he served as adjunct professor of law at the Australian National University's Research School of Social Science, and later in the ANU School of Global Governance (RegNet).
 From 1976 to 1980 he was on the faculty of the University at Albany's School of Criminal Justice.

 From 2001 to 2007 he was the co-director of the Justice Research Consortium in the United Kingdom.
 Since 1995 has been the scientific director of RISE, an ongoing research program in partnership with Australian National University and the Australian Federal Police.
-From 1985 to 1995 he served as president of the Crime Control Institute, and from 1979 to 1985 he was the director of research and later vice president for the Washington, D.C.-based Police Foundation.
+From 1985 to 1995 he served as president of the Crime Control Institute, and from 1979 to 1985 he was the director of research and later vice-president for the Washington, D.C.-based Police Foundation.

 In addition to his experimental research, Sherman has published articles and book chapters on a wide variety of topics, including police corruption, police education, police discretion, police crackdowns, restorative justice, investigations, police use of force, and fear reduction.
-In 1997, Sherman led a team of University of Maryland criminologists in producing Preventing Crime: What Works, What Doesn't, What's Promising, a Congressionally mandated evaluation of over 500 state and local crime prevention programs.
+In 1997, Sherman led a team of University of Maryland criminologists in producing 'Preventing Crime: What Works, What Doesn't, What's Promising, a Congressionally mandated evaluation of over 500 state and local crime prevention programs'.

-Key research findings
+Research findings

-His major discoveries can be summarized as follows:
+His major research can be summarised as follows: